UnigramDev/Unigram/README.md

 <a name="translations"></a>
 ## Translations
 Unigram has 18 built-in languages, but has access to unlimited packs using Telegram translations platform.
-If you are wishing to translate it to your language, you can do that [here](https://translations.telegram.org/en/android/), since Unigram uses the same translations as the official Telegram client for Android.
+If you are wishing to translate it to your language, you can do that [here](https://translations.telegram.org/en/android/), since Unigram uses the same translations as the official Telegram app for Android.

 <a name="wiki"></a>
 ## Wiki